 In a medium bowl (bigger than you think you’ll need), whisk the cornstarch into ½ cup of the heavy cream.
-Combine the rest of the heavy cream, the sugar, and the champagne in a small saucepan; bring the mixture to a boil and then remove the pan from heat.
+Combine the rest of the heavy cream, the sugar, and the champagne in a small saucepan; bring the mixture to a boil and then remove the pan from the heat.

 Whisk the whole eggs and egg yolks into the cornstarch/heavy cream mixture.
-Pour ⅓ of boiling champagne mixture into the egg mixture in a steady stream, whisking constantly to prevent the eggs from scrambling.
+Pour ⅓ of the boiling champagne mixture into the egg mixture in a steady stream, whisking constantly to prevent the eggs from scrambling.
 Bring the remaining champagne/heavy cream mixture back to a boil.

-Gradually stream in the hot egg mixture, whisking constantly until the mixture thickens, then remove from the heat.
+Gradually stream in the hot egg mixture, whisking constantly until the mixture thickens, then remove it from the heat.
 This will only take a few minutes; avoid overcooking it, as you will end up with bits of egg in the custard.
 If there are eggy bits, press the custard through a fine-mesh sieve into a heatproof bowl.
 Mix in the butter pieces until melted and incorporated, followed by the pink food coloring.